d12/rapid-web-template/README.md

 - Cloudflare D1 offers lightweight DB integration
 - The startup plan means I get all of ^ for free

+I'm also using MUI as a frontend framework because it's what I know well and it'll let me iterate rapidly.

 ## Work to be done:

 - [ ] Cloudflare Workers in template